ccoutant/dwarf-locations/chapter2-diffs.md

 <span class="del">*The generic type is the same as the unspecified type used for stack
 operations defined in DWARF Version 4 and before.*</span>

+<span class="add">An implicit conversion between a memory location and a value
+may happen during the execution of any operation or when evaluation of the expression is completed.
+If a location is expected, but the result is a value, the value is implicitly treated as a memory address in the default address space, and converted to a memory location.
+If a value is expected, and the result is an addressable memory location (i.e., if the offset is a multiple of the byte or word size) in the default address space, the address is implicitly converted to a value of the generic type.</span>

+<span class="del">*Debugging information must provide consumers a way to
+find the location of program variables, determine the bounds of dynamic arrays and strings, and possibly to find the base address of a subroutine’s stack frame or the return address of a subroutine.
+Furthermore, to meet the needs of recent computer architectures and optimization techniques, debugging information must be able to describe the location of an object whose location changes over the object’s lifetime.*</span>

 ## <span class="del">2.5.1</span> 3.1 DWARF Expression Evaluation Context